Petunia

 Common name: Petunia

-It’s difficult to find flowers with more colors, color combinations and exuberance that Petunia flowers for your garden.
+It’s difficult to find flowers with more colors, color combinations, and exuberance than Petunia flowers for your garden.
 They come in a wide variety of colors from white, yellow, pink, orange, red, magenta, purple, even black; and all kinds of combinations of these colors.

 Wave Petunias are further sub-divided into Easy wave, Shock wave and Avalanche petunias, depending on how much they spread or hang.